 In a general case, nodes adopt a hop limit scheme to control the flooding.
-Let us model the question under this hopbased assumption as shown in the right part of Fig. 1.
+Let us model the question under this hop-based assumption as shown in figure 1.
+Please refer to [3] for details with geography-based flooding.

 A large number of nodes are placed uniformly and independently in a two-dimensional space \mathbb{R}^2 with node density ρ .
 A node wants to search nodes within the hop limit M. Suppose the number of nodes that are exactly i hops away from the source node is N_i , for $i \in \{1 \dots M\}$.